 The below list of prayer journal prompts can be used over and over as you grow your prayer life with Our Savior.

 Even if you’ve kept a prayer journal for a long time, these prompts are great for getting you refocused.

-Some days it might look like a list and other days it might be love letter to God.
+Some days it might look like a list, and other days it might be a love letter to God.